CiscoDevNet/data-center-development/nx-os/terraform_nx-os/README.md

 nxos_insecure = true
 ```

-< This file is not added to the GitHub repo because it's listed in the .gitignore at the root of this repo.
+**Note** This file is not added to the GitHub repo because it's listed in the .gitignore at the root of this repo.

 5. Initialize Terraform